etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **New finding?
 When dataset used in this study was 2000-2010, the drop in 2010 due to the financial crisis for almost all sectors (not only the service sector mentioned in the manuscript) as shown in Figure 4 cannot be further discussed in details on the performance of the proposed method, such as the model performance consistency before and after the crisis.
 It's a pity.
 Such a current limit also makes the end statement of this manuscript (potentials related to "recent COVID-19 crisis", and "help us to anticipate local exposures and knock-on effects to shocks") to be much less supported.
 Note that this topic may also have been explored under the COVID-19 pandemic event.
 If authors may further add discussion on this point, it should be considered to relate the discussion with that.**

-We agree that the period of the database limits the conclusions about the method during crises, at the end we are training the model with past data, but the statement about the usefulness of the results obtained is made regarding the utility of the predicted interregional trade flows and the granularity of these predictions.
+We agree that the period of the database limits the conclusions about the method during crises.
+At the end, we are training the model with past data, but the statement about the usefulness of the results obtained is made regarding the utility of predicting interregional trade flows and the granularity of these predictions.
 In other words, the proposed research framework allows to obtain predictions in order to track the propagation processes linked with positive or negative economic shocks.
-Intra and interregional trade data are very scarce (even scarcer or inexistent at the local authority/municipal level) and having a research framework that provides some insights is better than trying to develop a simulation model to understand and estimate the regional economic exposure with just national survey data obtained every 5 years.
+Intra and interregional trade data are very scarce (even scarcer or nonexistent at the local authority/municipal level) and having a research framework that provides some insights is better than trying to develop a simulation model to understand and estimate the regional economic exposure with just national survey data obtained every 5 years.
 Economic exposure analyses to negative shocks (such as the Covid-19 or the financial crisis) need to be done through simulations using data just before the arrival of a crisis, which is not the same as predicting the trade flows in a crisis year.
-The Covid-19 reference in the conclusions is not related to the potential capabilities of the method proposed but to put into consideration the necessity to highlight the importance of "identifying external dependencies and vulnerabilities to supply chain disruptions".
+The Covid-19 reference in the conclusions is not related to the potential capabilities of the method proposed, but to put into consideration the necessity to highlight the importance of "identifying external dependencies and vulnerabilities to supply chain disruptions".

 ---